amyGB99/amyGB99/README.md

 ### Hi there 👋
-🎓 I’m a computer science student
+🎓 I’m a computer scientist.

 💻 I’m a programmer and my favorite languages are Python and C#.

-🔭 I’m currently working with ERPNext Framework.
+🔭 I’m an artificial intelligence researcher.

-🌱 I’m currently learning about AutoML.
+🌱 I’m currently learning about AutoML systems.

+💡 I’m the creator of HAutoMLBench: Heterogeneous AutoML benchmark https://github.com/amyGB99/HAutoMLBench.git.

 👯 I’m looking to collaborate on interesting projects.